solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 1)__ Rare mats? **Rough stone** and possibly **Logs**.
 At the time of writing this, usable scantling is readily available on the market so usable scantling or logs are not a rare material.

 __Step 2)__ Can be skipped atm.
 If logs/scantling were not available on the market, we'd have to figure out a true value for logs.
-Since there's really not much worthwhile stuff to do with logs, that's a bit of a challenge.
+Since there's really not much worthwhile stuff to do with logs, it's a bit of a challenge.
 The easiest would be to treat logs and rough stone as the same material and then calculate the true value for both of them at the same time.

 __Step 3)__ Can be skipped if you don't want to be 100% exact.
-If we wanted to be exact, one possible thing to do instead of making utensils would be to invest the workshop CP into nodes.
-We assume 40 utensils produced per day with a workshop that takes 4 CP.
+If we wanted to though, we'd have to include the cost of running the workshop, for example by valuing the CP that went into renting it.
+We assume 40 utensils produced per day with a workshop that takes 4 CP (in O'draxxia).
 We also assume `200k` value per CP per day.
 That would result in a cost of `4 * 200k / 40 = 20k` silver per utensil.
 Basically negligible.
 Also technically, we'd have to include the time spent processing rough stone into polished stone.
 Again, this cost is negligible.

 __Step 4)__ Using Bdodae, the profit from one utensil craft **without valuing rough stone** comes out to be `632,150`.
 The craft takes 80 rough stone, which leads to a value of `7,902` silver per rough stone as can be seen in the image below.